How To Write Books And Make Money

 This means that you don't have to go through the process of sending your book to publishers, waiting for all of the rejection letters because you're not famous enough to sell millions of copies, or spending thousands of dollars on a publishing house that's only interested in working with established bestsellers.

-You also don't have much control over the final product.
-You have to put your trust in the publisher and hope for the best.
+You also don't have much control over the final product if you send it to publishers.
+You must put your trust in the publisher and hope for the best.

-But, self-publishing is different: you're in charge.
-You don't have to get anyone else's permission or approval (except for maybe a proofreader).
+But self-publishing is different: you're in charge.
+You don't have to get anyone else's permission or approval (except for maybe a proofreader and editor).
 You can create your book exactly how you want it, which is awesome!

-Example of my friend who went through a publisher.
-He gets $1 per book, I get between $3 to $9+ per book depending on what type of book.
-There is a caveat though: he does not have to do anything!
-I treat mine as a business so there is branding involved and social media, emails, websites, etc. and all the marketing that is necessary for a business.
+I have an example of a friend who published his book with a publishing service.
+He gets $1 per book; I get between $3 to $9+ per book, depending on what type of book.
+There is a caveat: he does not have to do anything!
+I treat mine as a business, so branding involves, social media, emails, websites, etc., and all the marketing necessary for a business.

 5 Ideas To Make Money As An Author

-1. First off, you need to sell your books in different marketplaces and not just on Amazon.
-You can sell books on a website or even better an online store, eBay, Ingram Spark, Crave Books, etc to name a few.
+1. First, you must sell your books in different marketplaces, not just on Amazon.
+You can sell books on a website or, even better, an online store, eBay, Ingram Spark, Barnes & Noble, etc., to name a few.

-3. Sell accessories like journals, t-shirts, stickers, book cards - the same idea for instance as the Harry Potter series which has created a whole slew of products.
+3. Sell accessories like journals, t-shirts, stickers, and book cards - the same idea, for instance, as the Harry Potter series, which has created a whole slew of products.

-5. What about a gift box of items you mention in the book.
-Create a 6 to 8 week or even 6-month promotion and create an amazing giveaway.
+5. What about a gift box of items you mention in the book?
+Create an amazing giveaway by creating a 6 to 8-week or even 6-month promotion.